Cybereason/eztw/README.md

 Without the 'events' qualifier, only the GUIDs and names are written.
 With the 'events' qualifiers, a huge monolithic file is created which includes all providers and their events and fields (this may take a few minutes...).

+### **consume_raw_provider**

+*python -m eztw.scripts.consume_raw_provider [provider GUID] <optional hex keywords, defaults to 0xFFFFFFFFFFFFFFFF>*

+This useful script consumes the given provider by GUID and optional keywords, and prints its raw event records to screen.
+The event records' data is printed in hex format, either using the **hexdump** package (if it's installed) or using binascii.hexlify.
+It is very useful for quickly exploring new and unknown trace providers.

 ### **consume_provider**

 *python -m eztw.scripts.consume_provider [provider name or GUID] <optional event IDs, comma separated>*